christabor/MoAL/TASKS.md

 # Introduction

 _Note:_ *completed tasks will be ~~crossed out with a [link](#)~~*.
 Tasks are generally structured to be individual and atomic, but many build off of each other and are imported as new modules.
 Each file is formatted to have classes/definitions and then examples below in each file.
+Each task and child task/category is designed to be as true to the hierarchy of understanding as possible; duplicate labels are thus removed for child elements, so that relationships are derived by simply mentally "traversing the tree", to build out the specific name.

 # Tasks